grn-it/symfony-web-application-foundation/README.md

 ```
 <br>

-All commands can be viewed and new ones can be added to the [Makefile](Makefile)
+All commands can be viewed and new ones can be added to the [Makefile](Makefile).